OliverFjellander/HighresNWP/README.md

 <li>“produce_SAL”.
 Finds structure, amplitude and Location components for a observed and predicted 2d field.</li>
 <li>“plot_SAL” Plots the finding from the previous function.
 The result can be seen in the thesis.</li>
 <li>“SAL_output”.
 Produces and plots SAL across multiple dates as input. </li>
 <li>“plot_SAL_l”.
-Plot the l component together with another component to see that visually.</li></ul>
+Plot the l component together with another component to see that visually.</li></ul><br>

 <li> <b> “Main.py”</b><br>
 This script does not contain any functions but is merely from here that testing and using of the functions from the other scripts has happened.
 Within here, some calculations has also been made for use in the thesis.
-This also includes some hard-coding in order to produce plots to the report of chosen examples.
+This also includes some hard-coding in order to produce plots to the report of chosen examples. <br>

 </ol>

 ### Get started
 * Clone the repo
    ```sh